lmarecha-creator/mcafeecloudguru/content/190moreinformation/040_dashboard/github.md

 11- Make sure the file ***azure-mvc-shiftleft-pipeline.yml*** is visible on your Github repository

 ![Azuredevops](/images/mfe/github-yaml.png?classes=border,shadow)
 #### You have successfully configured Azure DevOps projects to work with MVISION Cloud!
-Please move on to the next section to configure MVISION Cloud policies.